-- We are currently operating in a period of economic uncertainty and capital markets disruption, which has been significantly impacted by geopolitical instability due to the ongoing military conflict between Russia and Ukraine - Our business could be negatively impacted by unsolicited takeover proposals, by shareholder activism or by proxy contests relating to the election of directors or other matters. - Issuance of additional equity securities may adversely affect the market price of our ADSs or ordinary shares. - The market price of our ordinary shares and ADSs is subject to fluctuation, which could result in substantial losses by our investors. - We may not satisfy the NYSE American requirements for continued listing.
+- Our business, operating results and growth rates may be adversely affected by current or future unfavorable economic and market conditions and adverse developments with respect to financial institutions and associated liquidity risk. - Our business could be negatively impacted by unsolicited takeover proposals, by shareholder activism or by proxy contests relating to the election of directors or other matters. - Issuance of additional equity securities may adversely affect the market price of our ADSs or ordinary shares. - The market price of our ordinary shares and ADSs is subject to fluctuation, which could result in substantial losses by our investors. - We may not satisfy the NYSE American requirements for continued listing.
 If we cannot satisfy these requirements, the NYSE American could delist our securities. - As a foreign private issuer, we are permitted to follow certain home country corporate governance practices instead of applicable SEC and NYSE American requirements, which may result in less protection than is accorded to investors under rules applicable to domestic issuers.